jakeday/pi-btc-weather-clock/README.md

 Want a spiffy display that tells you the time, weather and bitcoin price?
 Got an extra RaspBerry Pi laying around?
 Let's do this!

+Note: This project will change background colors on the span of a few minutes, as well as slightly zoom in and out the display a little.
+This is both for effect and to prevent burn-in.

 ![alt text](http://s32.postimg.org/5ffoae6xx/pibtcweatherclock.png "Pi BTC Weather Clock")

 * * *